leeyunsik1999/326-final-team-omega/docs/milestone1.md

 ## Erin's To-Do
 ### Wireframe mock-up
-- Mainly responsible for designing and finalizing the wireframe based on initial hand-drawn designs.
+- Designed and finalized the wireframe based on initial hand-drawn designs in whimsical.

 ### Habits Page
 - Responsible for implementing the habits page, layout of events / pictures based on daily/monthly view.
-- Need to implement switching between daily/monthly.
+- Implemented switching between daily/monthly.
 - ~~Rendering objects based on dummy data using JS.~~ Moved to milestone 2.
-- [ ] Responsible for Part 1 and Part 2 descriptions of daily page and monthly page.
+- [x] Responsible for Part 1 and Part 2 descriptions of daily page and monthly page.

 ## Swar's To-Do
 ### Pictures Page